x684867/nemesis_server/src/nodejs/doc/api/domain.markdown

 triggered the error, while letting the others finish in their normal time, and stop listening for new requests in that worker.

-In this way, `domain` usage goes hand-in-hand with the cluster module, since the master process can fork a new worker when a worker encounters an error.
+In this way, `domain` usage goes hand-in-hand with the cluster package, since the master process can fork a new worker when a worker encounters an error.
 For node programs that scale to multiple machines, the terminating proxy or service registry can take note of